Buberwa-J/CS_421/README.md

 This API allows you to manage and fetch student and subject data for the Software Engineering program.
 It is built on Laravel, which provides a powerful framework for building modern, scalable web applications.
 The setup process is simple, and the provided endpoints will help you get started with working with students and subjects.

 Enjoy retrieving student names and the available courses.
-I hope you build something useful 😅😅😅
+Go forth and build 🙂